Yes, but only if your flight was delayed by at least 3 hours.

 Depending on the exact circumstances, if you had a cancelled Eastern Airways flight, you might be entitled to compensation, a refund, or both!

-- Bad weather, such as thick fog, heavy rain, or thunderstorms.
+Bad weather conditions, such as thick fog, heavy rain, or thunderstorms.

-- A strike, most often specifically within the aviation industry.
-However, a strike of a specific airline/their crew is not considered an extraordinary circumstance!
+However, a strike of the airline's crew is not considered an extraordinary circumstance!

 If any of the above happens to your flight, the airline can rightfully deny you the flight compensation claim.
 Please note that, however, it’s always worth checking whether the extraordinary circumstances indeed happened.
 We can do so for you, for free — simply use our Claim Calculator and let us know more about your flight.